 What a year it has been!
-2020 was filled with ups and downs, the circulating uncertainty has flooded the property market and touched the lives of first time home buyers and property investors alike.
+2020 was filled with ups and downs, the circulating uncertainty has flooded the property market and touched the lives of first time home buyers and property investors alike, if you are looking for mortgage advice Belfast then you have come to the right place.
 Mortgage deals hitting an all time low for buyers, dwindling from the vast selection of years past, whilst millions already on the property ladder were seeking payment holidays as a result of the effects of Covid-19.

 First time buyers, homeowners, and landlords – There is still uncertainty in the future, but with the vaccine rolling out at the moment, here are some predictions on mortgage trends for 2021 depending on the economy, Brexit, and the pandemic.

 1. Rates on 90% mortgages will begin to drop

 2020 contrasts dramatically with last, first time buyers embarking on their journey into the property world had an abundance of options available to them, that number dwindled with nine out of ten 90% mortgages taken off the market and 95% of mortgages, all but disappeared.
 November and December saw the relaunch, the first steps back to normality, with a host of lenders bringing back their 90% mortgages.
 Now, after months shut out in the cold, first time buyers hopes can begin to rise, although the deals aren’t exactly generous, think 3.09%-4.03%, the spring may look, Rosier, with 90% mortgages making their way out of the Covid hibernation period.